EOEPCA/deployment-guide/docs/building-blocks/operations.md

 Operations deploys:

-- **Prometheus** scrapes metrics from the cluster and from any workload that exposes a `/metrics` endpoint
+- **Prometheus** scrapes cluster metrics and workloads selected by scrape configuration
 - **Loki** stores container logs, with **Alloy** collecting them from every node
 - **Grafana** is the UI for both, with a set of cluster dashboards loaded out the box
 - **Alertmanager** routes firing alerts to **Keep**, which is where operators triage and acknowledge them